DaAlbrecht/thesis-TEKO/content/Research.typ

 == Exchange<exchange>

 Exchanges are AMQP-0-9-1 entities.
 An exchange receives messages from producers and pushes them to queues depending on rules called bindings.
-An exchange routs a message to zero or more queues.
+An exchange routes a message to zero or more queues.
 AMQP-0-9-1 defines four types of exchanges@rabbitmq-exchange-types: